Server Side Validation

 6. Users can view the validation errors.

-Clicking on the Errors button will take the users to the Verify Data screen with all the server-side errors displayed in yellow color.
+Clicking on the Errors button will take the users to the Verify Data screen with all the server-side errors displayed.

 7. After fixing the errors, the users can re-submit the data.